PiwikPRO/PPMS-PublicDocs/data_collection/mobile/Piwik_PRO_SDK_for_iOS.md

 * Items (optional) –  the items included in the order, use the ``addItemWithSku`` method to instantiate items

-### Tracking campaigns
+### Tracking deep links and campaigns
 *Requires Analytics*

 Tracking campaign URLs created with the online [Campaign URL Builder tool](https://piwik.pro/url-builder-tool/) allow you to measure how different campaigns (for example with Facebook ads or direct emails) bring traffic to your application.
 You can register a custom URL schema in your project settings to launch your application when users tap on the campaign link.
+The campaign information will be sent to the server together with the next ``sendView`` event.
+More details about campaigns can be found in the [documentation](https://help.piwik.pro/support/reports/campaign-report/).
 You can track these URLs from the application delegate as below.
-The campaign information will be sent to the server together with the next analytics event.
-More details about campaigns can be found in the [documentation](https://help.piwik.pro/support/reports/campaign-report/).

 ```
 - (BOOL)application:(UIApplication *)app openURL:(NSURL *)url options:(NSDictionary *)options